L42i/SCKinect/doc/docs/getting-started.md

 !!! important
     The `modelFolder` parameter must point to your OpenPose models directory.
 This is usually found in the OpenPose installation directory.

-!!! tip
-    If you experience performance issues, try reducing the `netInputSize` parameter to a smaller size like "-1x128" for faster processing, though this may reduce tracking accuracy.

 ## Step 4: Start Tracking